We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Spits out larger debris in its cleaning path

-Another one of our favorite vacuum overall cleaners, the Dyson Ball Animal 3 Extra picked up every type of debris during our lab tests—like coffee grounds, cereal, and hair.
+The Dyson Ball Animal 3 Extra picked up every type of debris during our lab tests—like coffee grounds, cereal, and hair.
 It also has powerful filtration and unique attachments designed with allergy sufferers and pet owners in mind, like a tangle-free turbine tool and a pet grooming tool.
-Now, this Dyson pick is unique in that the brand doesn't tout their filters as "HEPA," however we've opted to still recommend it because the filtration level has met the same standard in separate testing.

 Weight: 17.3 pounds | Bin Volume: 1.8 quarts | Cord Length: 35 feet | Included Accessories: Combination brush and crevice tool, stair tool, pet groom tool, tangle-free turbine tool